Last updated: July 13, 2026

 Hidden Gems:

-We also have a recent article on the best craft breweries in Colorado to visit!
+We also have a guide on 🍺 the best craft breweries in Colorado to visit!

-Visiting the West Rim of the Grand Canyon is an excellent destination for travelers who want to avoid the crowds at the South Rim.
-Though it doesn’t offer as iconic views as the canyon offers many unique spectacular vistas and experiences, making it much more easily accessible from Las Vegas.
+Visiting the West Rim of the Grand Canyon is an excellent destination if you want to avoid the crowds at the South Rim.
+West Rim offers many unique spectacular vistas and experiences, and it’s more easily accessible from Las Vegas.

 Several sights and attractions are located in the Hualapai area of Grand Canyon West, including the famous Grand Canyon Skywalk.
 It stretches 70 feet from the edge of Eagle Point and provides views 4,000 feet below.
 There are five layers of glass, so it’s safe to stand with other people and enjoy the views of the Grand Canyon!